web2solutions/voodux/docs/README.md

 - Asynchronous and `event driven` architecture.
 - `Data Schema` generators leveraging the OpenAPI speficiations (Swagger) as declarative metadata standard
 - CRUD interfaces generators targeting React, Vue, DHTMLX and jQwidgets and leveraging OpenAPI speficiations (Swagger) as declarative metadata standard

-#### What it does not?

-- It does not replace Redux, Mobx or Vuex.
-- It does not cares about how you manage your application state
-- It does not cares about which framework/library for `project standards` you use.
-Vue, React ...
-- It does not cares about the UI framework/library you use.
-Material UI, Boostrap, Sencha, DHTMLX, Dojo.

 ## Install